HenryCodeT/Platzi_Store-React-Jest_Unit_Testing/README.md

-# platzi-store
-Curso de Pruebas unitarias con Jest
+# Unit Testing with React and Jest